How to Make a Bot-Friendly Website for AEO and GEO

 Two things that keep this honest

 Your website is necessary but not sufficient.
-Roughly 85% of what AI says about a brand comes from off-site sources: Reddit, YouTube, review platforms, third-party mentions.
-A perfectly bot-friendly site is about 15% of the picture.
+AirOps' analysis of AI brand mentions found 85% came from external domains and only 13.2% from the brand's own site: Reddit, YouTube, review platforms and third-party write-ups do most of the talking.
+A perfectly bot-friendly site is roughly a seventh of the picture.
 Fix the site because it is the part you fully control, then go do the off-site work.

 None of this is a separate discipline with its own bag of tricks, either.
 Google's own guidance on AI search is that it is still search, done for people.
 Build for humans, make the result machine-readable, and skip the gimmicks that get punished later.
 The sites that win are readable by a person, parseable by a model, and clear about which models get in.